QubesOS/qubes-doc/SecurityGuidelines.md

 **6.** When you receive or download any file from an **untrusted source**, do not browse to it with a file manager which has preview enabled. **To disable preview in Nautilus**: Gear (up-right-icon) -\> Preferences -\> Preview (tab) -\> Show thumbnails: Never.
 Note that this change can be made in a TemplateVM (including the [DispVM template](/wiki/UserDoc/DispVMCustomization)) so that future AppVMs created from this TemplateVM will inherit this feature.

 Also, **do not open it in trusted VMs**.
 Rather open it in a **disposable VM** right-clicking on it.
-You may even modify it within the disposable VM and then [​copy it to other VM](https://qubes-os.org/trac/wiki/CopyingFiles).
+You may even modify it within the disposable VM and then [copy it to other VM](/wiki/CopyingFiles).

 Alternatively PDFs may be converted to **trusted PDF** right clicking on them.
 This converts text to graphic form, so size will increase.

-**7.** If there is a risk that somebody may **physically attack** your computer when you leave it powered down, or if you use Qubes in **dual boot mode**, then you may want to [​install AEM](https://qubes-os.org/trac/wiki/AntiEvilMaid) (Anti Evil Maid).
+**7.** If there is a risk that somebody may **physically attack** your computer when you leave it powered down, or if you use Qubes in **dual boot mode**, then you may want to [install AEM](/wiki/AntiEvilMaid) (Anti Evil Maid).
 AEM will inform you of any unauthorized modifications to your BIOS or boot partition.
 If AEM alerts you of an attack it is really bad news because **there is no true fix**.
 If you are really serious about security you have to buy a new laptop and install Qubes from a trusted ISO.
 So buying a used laptop is not an option for a security focused one.

-**8.** Before you [​assign a USB controller to a VM](https://qubes-os.org/trac/wiki/AssigningDevices) check if any **input devices** are included in that controller.
+**8.** Before you [assign a USB controller to a VM](/wiki/AssigningDevices) check if any **input devices** are included in that controller.

 Assigning USB keyboard will **deprive Dom0 VM of a keyboard**.
 Since a USB controller assignment survives reboot, you may find yourself **unable to access your system**.
 Most non-Apple laptops have a PS/2 input for keyboard and mouse, so this problem does not exist.